Muthukumar-Muthu/Covid-19-DashBoard/README.md

 # Covid-19-DashBoard

-Why did I choose to build this project? 🤔
+Why did I choose to build this project?

-This project was one of my favourite tools for breaking my way out of tutorial hell 👹.
-I also wanted this project to serve me as a display of my JavaScript skills to potential employers or collaborators.

-By the time I decided to start working on this project I had just finished learning about Promises, async...await, APIs and error handling.
-I wanted to code a project to implement all of this knowledge, also include that project in my portfolio, and keep sharpening my design and coding skills
+When I decided to start working on this project I had just finished learning about Promises, async...await, APIs and error handling.
+So I decided to use the concepts to build project.
+So decided to work with Api, fetch, Promise, async etc.,

-Finally, I also wanted to continue experimenting with the whole process of building a website from scratch.

 Choosing the APIs